shermanli1981/lcs_server/README.md

      ```
     File -> New -> Project from Exsiting Source..
     ```
-    run the application by right clicking on the PetstoreApplication main class and choosing Run 'PetstoreApplication'.
+    run the application by right clicking on the LongestCommonSubstringApplication main class and choosing Run 'LongestCommonSubstringApplication'.

 3) Navigate to Swagger UI, then you can perform the operation